FlavScents AInsights Entry for 2-Pentanone (CAS: 107-87-9)

 5. Use in Fragrances

-In the fragrance industry, 2-pentanone is employed across several fragrance families, including fruity and floral compositions.
-It serves as a trace realism enhancer and a modifier, contributing to the top notes due to its high volatility.
-Typical concentration ranges in fragrance formulations are from 0.01% to 0.1%, depending on the desired impact and product type.
+In the fragrance industry, 2-pentanone is used in various fragrance families, including fruity and floral compositions.
+It acts as a modifier or impact note, contributing to the freshness and realism of the scent.
+Typical concentration ranges in fragrance formulations are from 0.1% to 1%, depending on the desired intensity and product type.
+Due to its volatility, 2-pentanone is primarily a top note, providing an initial burst of aroma that quickly diffuses.

 Citation hooks: FlavScents; IFRA; fragrance chemistry texts